owaismohsin001/Sunlight-lang/README.md

 # Lenses
 (From `access.slt`)
 ## Access
-If you want to access something from a datastructure then you should use access, which has it's syntactic sugar
+If you want to access something from a data structure then you should use access, which has its syntactic sugar
 ```
 a <- [0, 8, 6, 4, 5][2]
 ```
-which yeilds eight because by default indexing starts from one in Sunlight-lang.
+which yields eight because by default indexing starts from one in Sunlight-lang.
-Sometimes you want more than access to a single element, and for those times we have `glance` where you can just glance at several of the elements that doesn't satisfy a given predicate.
+Sometimes you want more than access to a single element, and for those times we have `glance` where you can just glance at several of the elements that don't satisfy a given predicate.
 For example,
 ```
 out <- glance: \x < 3, 1, [0, 9, 4, 6, 8, 1]
 ```
-and with both of those combined you can use `view` which is just `access` but with better pipe support and no syntactic suagr.
+and with both of those combined, you can use `view` which is just `access` but with better pipe support and no syntactic sugar.
 ```
 out <- [[1, 2], [2, 5], [9, 3]] |> view: 3 |> view: 2
 ```
 ## Update
-If you want to update something in accordance with it's index then your best bet is to change to use `change` like this
+If you want to update something in accordance with its index then your best bet is to change to use `change` like this
 ```
 out <- change: [3, 5, 55, 8], 1, \x -> x*2
 ```